 The College encourages anyone who is the victim or witness to any crime, or who witnesses suspicious behavior, to promptly report the incident to Hendrix Public Safety by calling 501-450-7711, using one of the Blue Emergency phones, or visiting the Public Safety office.
+These methods should also be used to promptly report other types of emergencies to Public Safety for inquiry and investigation.

-Crimes can also be reported to the Conway Police Department by calling 911 or 501-450-6120 for non-emergencies.
+Members of the community are also encouraged to promptly report crimes to the Conway Police Department when the victim of a crime elects to, or is unable to make a report.
+This can be done by calling 911 or 501-450-6120 for non-emergencies.
 Tips can be called in anonymously at 501-450-4135, or tips can be texted anonymously by sending a text to CRIMES (274637) using Keyword "CONWAY" at beginning of the message.

-Reporting Crimes on a Voluntary, Confidential basis: Students who are victims of a crime and do not want to pursue action within the College Conduct system or the Criminal Justice system, are encouraged to make a confidential report to the Dean of Students Office (SLTC 209, 501-450-1222) or to a counselor in Hendrix College Counseling Services (501-450-1448).
+Students who are victims of a crime and do not want to pursue action within the College Conduct system or the Criminal Justice system, are encouraged to make a confidential report to the Dean of Students Office (SLTC 209, 501-450-1222) or to a counselor in Hendrix College Counseling Services (501-450-1448).
 Students who choose this confidential option maintain the right to report the incident to Hendrix Public Safety or Conway Police in the future.
+If and when they deem appropriate, Hendrix counselors encourage students they are counseling of procedures to report crimes on a voluntary, confidential basis for inclusion in the Clery report.

-Timely Warning Notice: In the event that a situation arises, either on or off campus, that, in the judgment of the Office of Public Safety and/or Dean of Students Office, constitutes an ongoing or continuing threat, a campuswide "timely warning" will be issued.
-The warning will be issued through the college email system to students, faculty, and staff, and if circumstances warrant, through the H-Alert system.
-Victims of crimes- including sexual misconduct- should be aware that college administrators must issue timely warnings for incidents reported to them that pose a substantial threat of bodily harm or danger to members of the campus community.
-The college will make every effort to ensure that a victim's name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.
+Timely Warning Notice: In the event that a situation arises, either on or off campus, that, in the judgment of the Office of Public Safety and/or Dean of Students Office, constitutes an ongoing or continuing threat, a campus-wide "timely warning" will be issued.
+The warning will be issued through the Hendrix College email system to students, faculty, and staff, and if circumstances warrant, through the H-Alert system.
+Victims of crimes-including sexual misconduct- should be aware that college administrators must issue timely warnings for incidents reported to them that pose a substantial threat of bodily harm or danger to members of the campus community.
+Hendrix College will make every effort to ensure that a victim's name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.

-Preparing of the Annual Security Report: Each year the College will publish an annual security report in accordance to guidelines of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (1998).
+Preparing of the Annual Security Report: Each year Hendrix College will publish an annual security report in accordance to guidelines of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (1998).
 The Dean of Students Office and the Office of Public Safety prepare this report.